 But still, he seemed pleased to see me and stayed close as I packed up my gear.

-I headed down onto the salt and parked my bike.
+I headed down onto the salt and parked my bike on the rough surface.

 I had to physically pull the dog back up the incline to stop him following me, despite his heavy limping.